MTProto/MTProtoProxy/README.md

 # MTProtoProxy
-Fast and Simple NodeJS MTProto Proxy(Telegram Proxy) with the support of PROMOTION CHANNELS
+Fast and Simple NodeJS MTProto Proxy(Telegram Proxy) with the support of PROMOTION CHANNELS, Secured Connection and Fake TLS.

 ## Table of Contents